Parametric machines: a fresh approach to architecture search

 \subsection{Stable state}

-The definitions given in the previous section allow for the creation of a framework in which complex architectures can be formally described.
 We start by describing how, in the classical deep learning framework, different layers are combined to form a network.
 Intuitively, function composition seems the natural operation to do so.
 A sequence of layers

 is composed into a map $X_0 \rightarrow X_n$.
 However, this intuition breaks down in the case of shortcut connections or more complex, non-sequential architectures.

 From a mathematical perspective, a natural alternative is to consider a {\em global} space $X = \bigoplus_{i=0}^n X_i$, and the global endofunction